errsole/errsole.js/docs/benchmarks.md

     * **Specifications:** 2 CPUs, 8 GB RAM
 4. **Load Testing Tool:** Grafana K6

-### Load Testing Scenarios
+## Elasticsearch

 We conducted load testing under three different configurations to compare performance:

 1. **Winston + Elasticsearch:**

     Configured the Node.js app with Winston for logging and Elasticsearch as the storage backend.

 2. **Pino + Elasticsearch:**

     Configured the Node.js app with Pino for logging and Elasticsearch as the storage backend.

 3. **Errsole + MySQL:**

     Configured the Node.js app with Errsole for logging and MySQL as the storage backend.

 ### Results